Aleksandar Rogić

-Aleksandar Rogić (Александар Рогић; born 3 August 1981) is a Serbian professional football coach who currently serves as an assistant manager for Legia Warsaw.
+Aleksandar Rogić (Александар Рогић; born 3 August 1981) is a Serbian professional football coach who is an assistant manager for Greek club AEK Athens.
 Rogić worked for Serbia national football team and Ghana national football team as assistant coach.
 During his career, he collaborated with Radomir Antic, Dick Advocaat, Vladimir Vermezovic, Goran Stevanovic, Danilo Doncic.

 Playing career

 Rogić started his playing career in FK Sloboda Užice youth squad.
 In 1996, he became a part of OFK Beograd youth football school.
 He played in senior teams of FK Milicionar from 1999 to 2000, FK Kozara in Bosnia and Hercegovina and FK Radnički Beograd in 2002.

 Managerial career

 Beginnings

 Rogić was one of the students of Faculty of Sport and Physical Education in University of Belgrade.
 During his studies, he started his coaching career working as the youngest coach of junior categories in FK Milicionar Beograd and FK Rad from 2003 to 2007.